wp-plugins/issuu-panel/readme.txt

 You can send the translation by e-mail.
 Send for pedromarcelodesaalves@gmail.com.

 == Changelog ==

+= 1.4.6 =
+* Added: Debug mode for log file
+* Fixed: Issuu Viewer isn't displayed on mobile devices.
+Now the links go to document page on Issuu

 = 1.4.4.3 =
 * Fixed: SEO issue - Image Alt Test and No Follow Broken Links Test